AndreeaSofia/codemancer/README.md

 I just wanted to make something small that might’ve helped _me_ when I was first getting started.
 But Codemancer can grow however you like - feel free to personalize it, expand it, or pass it on to someone else at the start of theirs.

+> 💬 Looking for an easy-to-use cheat sheet to go along with it?
+> Check out [Spellbook](https://github.com/AndreeaSofia/spellbook.sh) — a terminal-native helper I built to store the most useful commands I kept forgetting.

 ---

 ## 💻 How to run